University Catalog

 2

-Fifteen additional advanced hours (MATH 3301 or above, except for capstone mathematics courses specifically for prospective middle grades or secondary grades mathematics teachers), including a second sequence (see paragraph three in the opening section).
+Additional advanced hours (MATH 3301 or above, except for capstone mathematics courses specifically for prospective middle grades or secondary grades mathematics teachers).

 3